seanf316/P3-Reclaim-The-Light/README.md

 User Story: As a user, I want to access a fun engaging story narrative throughout the game.
 `

 If the user completes the adventure without dying they will be provided a message stating that they "Reclaimed The Light" and a thank you message.
-Ascii Text along with ascii art is used here to grab the users attention.
+Ascii Text along with Ascii art is used here to grab the user's attention.
 The user will be then prompted to return to the Welcome Screen where they can start another adventure if they choose to do so.

 ![EZGIF Animation](/docs/gifs/reclaim_2.gif)